 The data ecosystem of an enterprise comprises a variety of applications.
-Over time, a business may decide to migrate from an existing database to save costs, enhance reliability, achieve scalability, or any other objective.
+Over time, a business may migrate from an existing database to save costs, enhance reliability, achieve scalability, or any other objective.
 This process of moving data from one place to another is known as database migration.

 What is Database Migration: Concept and Definition

-DB migration is the process of moving data from one or more source platforms to another target database.
+DB migration is moving data from one or more source platforms to another target database.
 There are several reasons for migrating from one database to another.
 For example, a business might want to save resources by switching to a cloud-based database.
-Similarly, another organization could move because they find a particular database more suitable for their unique business needs.
+Similarly, another organization could move because they find a particular database suitable for their unique business needs.
 Hence, it is vital to have an efficient database migration strategy to avoid trouble during the data migration process.

 Benefits of Database Migration